 HIST 825 Global, World, and Transnational History

 This seminar is designed to provide an advanced level introduction to the methodological field of Global, World, and Transnational History based on the study of global problems, processes, patterns or issues.
 The course will cover the major trends in historiography, examine the primary epistemological issues, and explore how commodities, people and the environment serve as interesting and important methodological avenues.
 This course will also engage with the foundational debates in the field, and consider its pragmatic and epistemological challenges.
 (May be offered jointly with HIST 435.)
-One term seminar.
-Not offered 2021-22.
+One term seminar; fall.
+A. Chowdhury.

 HIST 826 Culture Decades: Canada, 1945